Lab: Observed behaviour over 82 cycles in London

 At the start that delay creates uncertainty.
 You don’t yet know what has worked.
 After a few repetitions it stops mattering.

-What changes is concentration.
-The same names begin to recur, attached to the same small charges, and then they dominate.
-By mid-2023 most months are completing through a short list: sub-$25 transactions at Pret, Gail’s, the same café, the same pubs.
+The same names began to recur, attached to the same small charges, and then they dominated the credit flow.
+By mid-2023 most months are seeing a similar short list: sub-$25 transactions at Pret, Gail’s, the same café, the same pubs.

 Other places come and go, depending on the underlying spend.